 What about these SUVs?
 The whole class has been redesigned since our last checkup, and I took my iPhone to investigate the mainstream players — all 2014 models — during the auto show.
-Check out my grades from best to the worst.
+Fuel economy and all-wheel drive aren't the only important factors in choosing a crossover SUV.
+Check out my vehicle grades from best to the worst.

 2014 Subaru Forester: B+